loochao/mendeley-android-sdk/README.md

 The esiest way to obtain a `com.mendeley.sdk.Request` object is to use the `RequestsFactory` returned by `Mendeley.getInstance().getRequestsFactory()`

-For example, if you want to obtain one `Request` to query the `Profile` of the currently logged user, do so with
+For example, if you want to obtain a `Request` to query the `Profile` of the currently logged user, do so with

 ``` java
 Request<Profile> req = Mendeley.getInstance().getRequestsFactory().newGetMyProfileRequest()